WillRock19/DesignPatterns/src/Observer/Readme.md

 is different from the information contained in the **WheatherDataService**, the **WheatherDataService** will warn all the observers that are subscribed to it, and then they will print the new information in the console.

+###The **Data** folder

+It contains a JSON where the data information is stored.
+The program get it's data from this json; when executing the program, you can change the json in the output folder from build (something like **\bin\Debug\netcoreapp3.1\Data**) and change it there; the program then will load the changes and make what is necessary to display it in console (to see more how this works, read the session above).

 ###Classes

 ####WheatherDataService